 The biggest difference between the Assemblies of God and the Church of God is the doctrine of perfectionism.
 This doctrine teaches that a Christian, through God’s help, can grow in holiness so significantly that they can live without sin in this life.

-Assemblies of God denies perfectionism while the Church of God embraces it.
-(Also see Assemblies of God vs Foursquare Churches: What’s the Difference?)
+The Assemblies of God denomination denies perfectionism, while the Church of God embraces it.
+(Also see Assemblies of God vs. Foursquare Churches: What’s the Difference?)